SHILAP Revista de lepidopterología

 https://shilap.org/revista

 <p><strong>SHILAP Revista de lepidopterología</strong> is an international journal which has been published by the Sociedad Hispano-Luso-Americana de Lepidopterología since 1973.
-It includes empirical and theoretical research in all aspects of Lepidopterology (Systematic, Taxonomy, Phylogeny, Morphology, Bionomics, Ecology, Faunistics and Zoogeography, also bibliographical papers or those on the history of Lepidopterology, as well as book reviews on the topics mentioned) from all over the world with special emphasis of study of Conservation Biology.</p>SOCIEDAD HISPANO-LUSO-AMERICANA DE LEPIDOPTEROLOGIAen-USSHILAP Revista de lepidopterología0300-5267<p>The author retains his trademark and patent rights to any process or procedure within the article.</p> <p>The author retains the right to share, distribute, perform and publicly communicate the article published in <em>SHILAP Revista de lepidopterología</em>, with initial acknowledgement of its publication in <em>SHILAP Revista de lepidopterología</em>.</p> <p>The author retains the right to make a subsequent publication of his work, from using the article to publishing it in a book, provided that he indicates its initial publication in <em>SHILAP Revista de lepidopterología</em>.</p> <p>Each submission to <em>SHILAP Revista de lepidopterología</em> must be accompanied by an acceptance of copyright and acknowledgement of authorship.
+It includes empirical and theoretical research in all aspects of Lepidopterology (Systematic, Taxonomy, Phylogeny, Morphology, Bionomics, Ecology, Faunistics and Zoogeography, also bibliographical papers or those on the history of Lepidopterology, as well as book reviews on the topics mentioned) from all over the world with special emphasis of study of Conservation Biology. promoting research, development and innovation (R+D+I).</p>SOCIEDAD HISPANO-LUSO-AMERICANA DE LEPIDOPTEROLOGIAen-USSHILAP Revista de lepidopterología0300-5267<p>The author SS retains his trademark and patent rights to any process or procedure within the article.</p> <p>The author retains the right to share, distribute, perform and publicly communicate the article published in <em>SHILAP Revista de lepidopterología</em>, with initial acknowledgement of its publication in <em>SHILAP Revista de lepidopterología</em>.</p> <p>The author retains the right to make a subsequent publication of his work, from using the article to publishing it in a book, provided that he indicates its initial publication in <em>SHILAP Revista de lepidopterología</em>.</p> <p>Each submission to <em>SHILAP Revista de lepidopterología</em> must be accompanied by an acceptance of copyright and acknowledgement of authorship.
 By accepting them, authors retain copyright of their work and agree that the article, if accepted for publication by <em>SHILAP Revista de lepidopterología</em>, will be licensed for use and distribution under a "<strong>Creative Commons Attribution 4.0 International</strong>" (CC BY 4.0) licence that allows third parties to share and adapt the content for any purpose giving appropriate credit to the original work.</p> <p> You may read here the <strong><a href="https://creativecommons.org/licenses/by/4.0/deed.en" target="_blank" rel="noopener">basic information</a></strong> and the <strong><a href="https://creativecommons.org/licenses/by/4.0/legalcode" target="_blank" rel="noopener">legal text</a></strong> of the license.
-The indication of the CC BY 4.0 License must be expressly stated in this way when necessary.</p> <p>As of <strong>2022</strong>, the content of the print and digital version is licensed under a "<strong>Creative Commons Attribution 4.0 International License</strong>" (CC BY 4.0), licence that allows third parties to share and adapt the content for any purpose giving appropriate credit to the original work.</p> <p>Previous content in the journal was published under a traditional copyright licence; however, the archive is available for free access.</p> <p>When using previously published content, including figures, tables or any other material in print or electronic format, authors must obtain permission from the copyright holder.
-Legal, financial and criminal liabilities in this respect belong to the author(s).</p> <p>In application of the <strong>Principle of Priority</strong> of the <a href="https://www.iczn.org/the-code/the-code-online/" target="_blank" rel="noopener"><em>International Code of Zoological Nomenclature</em></a>, no other version than the one published by the publisher may be deposited in repositories, personal websites or similar.</p>General News
+The indication of the CC BY 4.0 License must be expressly stated in this way when necessary.</p> <p>As of <strong>2022</strong>, the content of the print and digital version is licensed under a "<strong>Creative Commons Attribution 4.0 International License</strong>" (CC BY 4.0), licence that allows third parties to share and adapt the content for any purpose giving appropriate credit to the original work.</p> <p>Previous content in the journal was published under a traditional copyright licence; however, the archive is available for free access.</p> <p>When using the contents of <em>SHILAP Revista de lepidopterología</em> published before 2022, including figures, tables or any other material in printed or electronic format belong to the authors of the articles, the authors must obtain the permission of the copyright holder.
+Legal, financial and criminal liabilities in this respect belong to the author(s).</p> <p>In application of the <strong>Principle of Priority</strong> of the <a href="https://www.iczn.org/the-code/the-code-online/" target="_blank" rel="noopener"><em>International Code of Zoological Nomenclature</em></a>, no other version than the one published by the publisher may be deposited in repositories, personal websites or similar.</p>Nomenclatorial novelties of the genus Leucania Ochsenheimer, 1816 that occur in Central America (Lepidoptera: Noctuidae)

 https://creativecommons.org/licenses/by/4.0